chika-games/RPG-Maker-Specifications/lmt.md

 #### Background Type Tag
 This tag specifies the type of background within a map.

+The default value of `BackgroundType` should be Terrain (1) for top-level maps (maps whose parent is the root map) and Inherit (0) for all other maps.

 | Field | Type | Description |
 | --- | --- | --- |